JoshStrobl/I-Support-Jolla/README.md

 1. Automate (likely in CodeUtils) LibreJS license info adding.
 2. Favicon maybe?
 Designers welcome.
 3. Ability to submit letters of support.
 Also a UX for browsing those letters.
+Possible way of signing in and upvoting letters for automatic inclusion?
+4. Multi-language, translation support and backend.